Towar–Ennis Farmhouse and Barn Complex

-Towar–Ennis Farmhouse and Barn Complex is a historic farm complex located at Lyons in the Wayne County, New York.
+Towar–Ennis Farmhouse and Barn Complex is a historic farm complex located at Lyons in Wayne County, New York.
 The contributing elements of the complex include a vernacular Greek Revival style farmhouse, two barns (one with silo), a carriage house, a corncrib, a smoke house, a stone retaining wall, and a hitching post.
 The farmhouse consists of a two-story, three-bay wide, sidehall plan main block built in 1832, with a 1 1/2 story side wing added in 1852.
 A rear kitchen wing was added in 1986.
 The main barn was built in 1852.
 The complex is representative of rural agrarian farmsteads of the 19th and early-20th centuries in the Finger Lakes Region.

 It was listed on the National Register of Historic Places in 2009.